 This subject introduces the student to basic proofreading tools necessary in the legal, medical, and business fields.
-Students will learn four proofreading techniques as well as the proofreaders' marks.
 Upon completion, students will be able to identify errors in content, grammar and usage mechanics, omissions, transpositions, and spelling.
-Students will be able to correct errors of this kind in any type of document.
-(Prerequisite: None)

-COURT REPORTING EXTERNSHIP
+CR14250/1.5 COURT REPORTING EXTERNSHIP

-The externship provides students with experience in the work-related environment of Court Reporting.
+The externship provides students with experience in the work-related environment of court reporting.
 Students are placed in courtroom or deposition settings.
-Externships shall include a minimum of 50 hours of participation under the direction of a practicing Court Reporter.
+Externships shall include a minimum of 50 hours of participation under the direction of a practicing court reporter.
 A minimum of 40 hours shall be spent in actual writing time verified by the reporter(s) under whom the externship is being completed.
 Written transcripts of verbatim testimony must be turned in and evaluated by a schoolassigned instructor.
 Transcripts are reviewed by the instructor for accuracy and proper form.
 Students are also required to submit a one-page, typed, double-spaced narrative containing 200 to 300 words outlining their externship experience which will be corrected by the instructor.
 Students interact with school instructors at least once a week to address areas of concern and progress.
 Students are exclusively supervised by school instructors.
 Students are graded on a pass/fail basis.